 The Kingdom of Aram (modern Syria) had long been a major military threat to Israel, and Israel had been forced to devote many resources to defense against its northeastern neighbor.
 During the days of Jehoahaz (816-800 BC), crushing defeats at the hands of the Arameans had reduced Israel’s army to “not more than 50 horsemen, 10 chariots, and 10,000 footmen (2 Kings 13:7).”

-An adventurer named Zakir had successfully gained power in the small kingdoms of Hamath, Luash, and the regions nearby, situated northeast of Aram.
+An adventurer named Zakir (c.
+785 BC) had successfully gained power in the small kingdoms of Hamath, Luash, and the regions nearby, situated northeast of Aram.
 Hoping to expand his power the king of Aram, Ben Hadad III, formed an alliance to overthrow Zakir and seize Hamath and Luash.
 According to the Stele of Zakkur, found in 1903 near Aleppo, the Aramean coalition laid siege to the city of Hazrach (cf. Zechariah 9:1) near Damascus, and was defeated.
-Zakir’s victory destroyed the army of Aram and led to their precipitous decline.
+Zakir’s victory destroyed the army of Aram and led to Aram’s precipitous decline.
 These events occurred around 790 BC, and within 30 years Aram had grown so weak that Israel had gained control of Damascus and Hamath themselves (2 Kings 14:28).
-The borders of Israel expanded almost as far as they had reached under David and Solomon.
-Assyria, which would destroy Israel itself in 722 BC, was relatively weak since the passing of Shalmaneser III (859 – 824 BC).
+Under Jeroboam II, the borders of Israel expanded almost as far as they had reached under David and Solomon.
+The regional great power, Assyria, was relatively weak since the passing of Shalmaneser III (859 – 824 BC).

 Jeroboam II, the grandson of Jehoahaz, was King of Israel from 785 to 745 BC.
 A strong and canny ruler, he capitalized on these events.
 Because of the Arabian Desert to the south and the mountains of Lebanon to the west, Damascus controlled the trade routes from the Fertile Crescent to Palestine and Egypt.
 Governments charged tolls to pay for maintaining the routes, protecting the caravans, and enriching themselves.
 Caravans traveling these routes could pay up to 20% of the value of the merchandise, so charging tolls was a source of great revenue.